bobtfish/AWSnycast/README.md

                 delete_routes_if_unhealthy:
                   - 192.168.1.1/32
             # This is not our AZ, so only takeover routes only if they don't exist already, or
-            # the instance serving them is dead (terminated or stopped)
+            # the instance serving them is dead (terminated or stopped).
+            # Every backup AWSnycast instance should have if_unhealthy: true set for route tables
+            # it is the backup server for, otherwise multiple instances can cause routes to flap
             b:
                 find:
                     type: by_tag